 After hanging up his skis as a racer he joined the coaching staff at Aspen Valley Ski Club (Aspen, CO), working with various ages.
 Stephen also spent time teaching skiing privately while in Aspen.
 He left the coaching world to use his degree as an IT Consultant working for a global consulting firm.
 After having his two kids, Stephen was reminded of his love of coaching which inspired him to make a career change back to coaching, joining the coaching staff at SSCV for U12/14.
 Stephen was proud to see all his athletes make the RMD.
 He holds a Level 100 Coaching and Referee Certifications.
 Stephen is excited to be part of a powerhouse team of technicians and working to provide the fastest skis for our athletes.

-Will Hadden is excited to begin his 4th year with SSCV in the role of Men’s FIS coach.
-Will grew up in Manchester, VT and grew up skiing at Bromley Mountain before attending Stratton Mountain School and skiing for Williams College.
-While at Williams, Will studied English and Economics.
-Will coached FIS men at Stratton Mountain School for three years prior to coming to Vail and is excited to move back into a FIS role at SSCV, as he will continue to work with the athletes he coached as U16s.
+Will grew up in Manchester, Vermont, and grew up skiing at Bromley Mountain before attending Stratton Mountain School and skiing for Williams College.
+While at Williams, Will studied English and economics.
+Will coached Men's FIS at Stratton Mountain School for three years prior to coming to Vail.
 Will holds a USSA level 300 coaching license.

 Lucas’s earliest on snow would be 6 years old, sending it down the magic carpet on skis at Squaw Valley.
 His first ever snowboarding experience was to be around 11 years old at China Peak, formerly known as Sierra Summit, just outside of Fresno, CA. He graduated from Atascadero High school, and got his associates in business from Cuesta College, and received his wilderness EMT training certification from Montana State.